vvasabi/btn710-a2/site/content.md

 To launch CSRF attack, victims need to open webpages created by attackers, or, at the very least, visit a webpage with the malicious `<img>` or `<iframe>` tag.
 The former can be done by social engineering, phishing, search engine poisoning, DNS poisoning and more.
 The latter can be done using XSS and infect popular websites with such vulnerability.

-## Prerequisites for a Successful Attack

-To perform a successful attack a user must in some way initiate the attack, such as requesting a web page, clicking a link or hovering their mouse over an area, while having an active session open with the website that the attack is targeting.
-These attacks often target high traffic websites whose users tend to leave themselves logged in either indefinitely or for prolonged periods of time, since this user behaviour results in a much higher volume of successful attacks.

-One other requirement of an attack to be successful is that the user must access the attacking code using the same browser which holds their active session with the target website.
-This is because the attack relies on the cookie the browser generates for an active user session with the target website, which holds the session data.
-This cookie is only accessible by the same browser that generated it so the attack must be initiated from the same browser to take advantage of the user session that the specific browser has made with the target website.

 ## Threats

 As mentioned previously there are many kinds of attacks that can be performed with CSRF, ranging from minor annoyances to life altering events.
 As people’s real lives become more and more intertwined with their online presence and personas, CSRF attacks will pose much larger threats to their quality of living.
 Attackers targeting vulnerable websites that store user data such as email, banking info, billing info, or private photos can then use the vulnerability to make unwanted actions on these sites.
 These actions have a very real effect on people’s lives, since these websites act as a proxy for the person whom they belong to.
 Actions like sending threatening or nuisance emails to contacts, transferring money from one account into another, or purchasing items from e-commerce websites all impact the person whose account was manipulated into doing so.